MCookAAI/B47AI.github.io/balancing.md

 ## Balancing
+### Machine Learning

-This was an machine learning project completed in Unity so train agents to balance a ball on top of a box.
+This was an AI project, completed in Unity, training agents to balance a ball on top of a box.

 [Code available here]()